PAndrewTurner/FinPulse/README.md

 # Current Model Limitations

 1) Most stores do not post sales data publicly, so pre-trained models for certain industries, store sizes, etc. is not possible.

 2) Dataset is broadly across all stores.
 The Store number is the strongest feature, with CPI and Unemployment Rate behind it.
 With filtering for specific stores, the Month becomes the strongest feature, followed by the CPI.

 3) For large companies that have multiple locations, it may benefit to have localized models for specific locations, or those that fit certain criteria/metrics.

+4) Due to the nature of initial develpment/concept implementation, a manually created dataset for testing was needed, due to the lack of publicly available data.

 # Future Improvements/Plans